LispCookbook/cl-cookbook/scripting.md

 * [SBCL-GOODIES](https://github.com/sionescu/sbcl-goodies) - Allows to distribute SBCL binaries with foreign libraries: `libssl`, `libcrypto` and `libfixposix` are statically baked in.
 This removes the need of Deploy, when only these three foreign libraries are used.
   * it was released on February, 2023.
+* [CIEL Is an Extended Lisp](http://ciel-lang.org/) - a batteries-included Common Lisp package with script facilities.
+* [kiln](https://github.com/ruricolist/kiln) - an infrastructure (managing a hidden multicall binary) to make Lisp scripting efficient and ergonomic.
+  * Kiln makes it practical to write very small scripts.
+Kiln scripts are fast and cheap to the point where it makes sense to expose even small pieces of Lisp functionality to the shell.

 ## Credit